hema-code06/ATS_Resume_Analyzer/README.md

 - Skills are extracted from the pasted JD using the same regex-based engine used for resumes
 - The resume is scored against *that specific listing's* skill set, not a generic template
-- Suggestions on what to learn next come from a live LLM call (Groq) when configured, with an automatic fallback to rule-based suggestions — generated using the same skill-tier and skill-cluster data that powers the main matching engine — if no key is set or the call fails.
+- Suggestions on what to learn next come from a live LLM call (Groq) when configured, with an automatic fallback to rule-based suggestions — generated using the same skill-tier and skill-cluster data that powers the main matching engine.
 The source is always labeled honestly in the response.

 ## 🩺 ATS Formatting Check